 On February 2, 2017, the Company completed the acquisition of certain assets and liabilities related to the hardware segment of Vislink International Limited, an England and Wales registered limited company (the "UK Seller"), and Vislink Inc., a Delaware corporation (the "US Seller", and together with the UK Seller, the "Sellers"), pursuant to a Business Purchase Agreement, dated December 16, 2016, as amended on January 16, 2017, by and among the Company, the Sellers and Vislink PLC, an England and Wales registered limited company, as guarantor.
-The Company refers to the hardware segment acquired as Vislink Communications Systems ("VCS").
-VCS specializes in the wireless capture, delivery and management of secure, high-quality, live video from the field to the point of usage.
-VCS designs and manufactures products encompassing microwave radio components, satellite communication, cellular and wireless camera systems, and associated amplifier items.
-VCS serves two core markets: broadcast and media and public safety and surveillance.
-In the broadcast and media market, VCS provides broadcast communication links for the collection of live news, sports and entertainment events.
-VCS' customers in the broadcasters, network owners and station groups, sports and live broadcasters and hosted service providers.
-In the public safety and surveillance market, VCS provides secure video communications and mission-critical solutions for law enforcement, defense and homeland security applications.
-VCS' customers in the public safety and surveillance market, include metropolitan, regional and national law enforcement agencies as well as domestic and international defense agencies and organizations.
+The Company refers to the hardware segment acquired as Vislink Communications Systems ("Vislink" or "VCS").
+Vislink specializes in the wireless capture, delivery and management of secure, high-quality, live video from the field to the point of usage.
+Vislink designs and manufactures products encompassing microwave radio components, satellite communication, cellular and wireless camera systems, and associated amplifier items.
+Vislink serves two core markets: broadcast and media and public safety and surveillance.
+In the broadcast and media market, Vislink provides broadcast communication links for the collection of live news, sports and entertainment events.
+Vislink's customers in the broadcast and media market include national broadcasters, multi-channel broadcasters, network owners and station groups, sports and live broadcasters and hosted service providers.
+In the public safety and surveillance market, Vislink provides secure video communications and mission-critical solutions for law enforcement, defense and homeland security applications.
+Vislink's customers in the public safety and surveillance market include metropolitan, regional and national law enforcement agencies as well as domestic and international defense agencies and organizations.